Cray-HPE/community/sig-CSM-Multi-Tenancy/README.md

-# Security Special Interest Group
+# Multi-tenancy Special Interest Group

 The Multi-tenancy SIG maintains and evolves the multi-tenancy model of CSM, and provides a consistent body of expertise necessary to ensure architectural